UKLLC/Guidebook/ukllc_book/docs/LPS/LPS_introduction.md

 The UK has a **world-leading portfolio** of around **100 longitudinal population studies (LPS)**, which have collected detailed phenotypic and biological information on over three million members of the UK public.
 Data collected by LPS include in-depth measures of physical and mental health, lifestyle, environmental and socio-economic measures, alongside biological samples.

 Table 1 provides an overview of the **22 LPS that are part of UK LLC**.
 Currently data are available for request from 20 of them - data from AIRWAVE and UK-REACH will flow shortly.
 UK LLC remains open to additional LPS joining the partnership through a formalised onboarding process.

+Most LPS have published **cohort profiles** which give detailed information about each LPS - to access these, click on the LPS name in Table 1 (some publications may require library licences to access, but most will be free and publicly accessible).

-Visit [**UK LLC Explore**](https://explore.ukllc.ac.uk/) to discover more about each LPS's datasets.
+Visit [**UK LLC Explore**](https://explore.ukllc.ac.uk/) to discover more about each LPS and their datasets, including variable names, labels and values.

-**Table 1** A summary of the 22 Longitudinal Population Studies (LPS) that are part of the UK LLC partnership.
-The links in the table take you to a key paper about each LPS
+**Table 1** A summary of the 22 Longitudinal Population Studies (LPS) that are part of the UK LLC partnership (listed in alphabetical order)

 |**LPS Name**|**Summary**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|**Coverage**|**Cohort**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|**Years**|**Owner**|
 |:--|:--|:--|:--|:--|:--|